khl7/Face_Detection_Server/README.md

-# Face_Recognition_Server
+# Face Detection Server

 This application is the server side of a face-detection web application.
-Link of the face-detection web app: https://face-detection-front-end.herokuapp.com/.
+Link to the face-detection web app: https://face-detection-front-end.herokuapp.com/.

 # Disclaimer